apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/resources.md

 ### Adapters

-The object types to which Resources may be adapted depend mostly depends on the Resource Provider providing the resource.
+The object types to which Resources may be adapted mostly depends on the Resource Provider providing the resource.
 For example all JCR node based resources always adapt to `javax.jcr.Node` objects.

 If the actual Resource object class implementation extends from the `SlingAdaptable` class, then in addition all `AdapterFactory` services adapting `Resource` objects are considered when trying to adapt the Resource.
 In general Resource Providers are recommended to have their Resource implementation extend from [`AbstractResource`][3] which guarantees the Resource implementation to extend from `SlingAdaptable` and thus supporting Adapter Factories.